abhinavdogra21/Bracket-Escape/README.md

 3. The cursor will jump just after the corresponding closing bracket.

 ## Install from GitHub
 This extension is not published on the VS Code Marketplace.
-To install it manually:
+To install it manually and enable it for all your projects:

 1. **Clone or download this repository:**
    ```sh